 What is Canine Chiari-like Malformation (CM) and Syringomyelia (SM)?

-CM is a quite common condition found in Cavalier King Charles Spaniels, Brussels Griffons and a variety of other (typically small breed) dogs.
+CM is a quite common condition found in Cavalier King Charles Spaniels, Brussels Griffons, and a variety of other (typically small breed) dogs.
 CM is a boney malformation of the back part of the skull, which results in a skull that is too small for the brain.
-This abnormally-shaped bone results in crowding of the back part of the brain resulting in changes in the movement and pressure of cerebrospinal fluid (CSF) as it attempts to flow out of the brain.
+This abnormally-shaped bone causes crowding of the back part of the brain resulting in changes in the movement and pressure of cerebrospinal fluid (CSF) as it attempts to flow out of the brain.
 The abnormal movement of this fluid results in fluid-filled cavities within the spinal cord (SM).
 Pain is the most commonly reported clinical sign.
-This may present as quiet behavior, crying out, becoming less playful, low head carriage and limping.
+This may present as quiet behavior, crying out, becoming less playful, low head carriage, and limping.
 Other possible symptoms include frequent scratching of the back of the head/ears/neck (sometimes without making contact with the skin–“phantom scratching”), weakness of the limbs, incoordination, and curvature of the spine.

 How is the Condition Acquired?

 CM and SM are inherited conditions in the Cavalier King Charles Spaniel and likely inherited in other high-risk breeds.
 Currently, essentially all Cavalier King Charles Spaniels have CM to some degree and approximately half of them have SM.
 Not all dogs with CM and/or SM have clinical signs.

 Approximately 45% of Cavaliers who will become affected show signs by one year of age, 40% between one and four years of age and another 15% after four years of age.
 Frequently, a diagnosis is not made quickly since this condition is not commonly recognized by many veterinarians and the signs can be somewhat difficult to appreciate until the disease progresses.
 Nearly all cases will be progressive.